 At first The Black Cat seems awfully similar to The Old Dark House, with some people forced by a storm to take refuge in a strange house populated by odd folk, though of course Werdegest intended to go to Peolzig’s house all along, and there are odd touches right from the very beginning.
 Werdegest strokes Joan’s hair while she is asleep, and though it’s soon proven that he’s on the side of ‘good’, this begins a certain ambiguity about his character, who does of course end up being a complete sadist even if he does save the day.
 Threaded throughout the film is also the delicious irony of Joan thinking that he is actually a villain.
 The film is slow and talky for quite a while, but it still gets more and more insane pretty quickly.
 Poelzig is first seen through curtains in silhouette, slowly rising from his head like a corpse, and immediately shows his lust for Joan by gripping the arm of a nude statue of a woman, while Werdegest demonstrates a fear of cats by throwing a ruler at one, killing it.
 Then, in a rather dreamlike and wonderfully Gothic sequence which possibly influenced Mario Bava, Poelzig wonders around a darkened room in which he has stored and preserved the bodies of female victims in glass containers.
 We are left in little doubt as to what he does with these bodies, and it is soon revealed he also has the body of Werdegest’s wife in similar condition, saying :“is she not beautiful?
 I wanted to have her beauty always”.
-Then Poelzig hypnotises Joan to go to sleep, lies down beside her and switches off the lights, more than hinting at rape.
+Poelzig seems to have a ‘living’ girlfriend who never leaves his bed and is totally in his power.

-As the film speeds up towards its climax, which takes in amongst other things a black mass and flaying [honestly], it ceases to make much sense.
-Probably due to the cuts, things like the sudden appearance of Werdegest’s long lost daughter seem very random [though this plot element possibly adds paedophilia to the list!], and the climactic fighting obviously has shots missing, though the disjointed feel seems almost appropriate to the astonishing sets.
+A certain revelation possibly adds paedophilia to the list as the leisurely paced but hypnotic film speeds up towards its climax, which takes in among other things a black mass and flaying [honestly], and at times ceases to make much sense, maybe due to the cuts.
+The climactic fighting obviously has shots missing, though the disjointed feel seems almost appropriate to the astonishing sets.
 Poelzig’s house is one of the craziest horror film houses ever, one half futuristic and almost James Bond villain-like, and one half strikingly Gothic, with John Mescall’s photography revealing strange geometric patterns.
 Art director Charles D.Hall was clearly influenced by German Expressionist films like Nosferatu and Metropolis, which Ulmer claimed to have worked on, but takes it to a whole new level of weirdness for this film.
 Sometimes the design is totally unrealistic, with beams in places they realistically could not be, but it really doesn’t matter.
 Also fascinating is the script, which rather than being a traditional story of good versus evil, brings in many other themes such as post-war disillusionment whilst somehow still remaining true to its pulp elements.

-Now the original cut of The Black Cat supposedly included such delights as Werdegest raping Joan [so you would have had a movie in which both hero and villain rape the heroine!], Joan actually being a black cat [the script as it stands contains odd allusions to supernatural powers of cats], Poelzig crawling across the floor with his skin hanging off, and more direct references to devil worship, plus all of John Carradine’s footage as an explosives expert aiding Werdegest.
-This really hints at a horrific film and as with the similarly mutilated Freaks, it’s hard to see how anyone would have thought that the censors would have approved it.
+Now the original cut of The Black Cat supposedly included such delights as Werdegest raping Joan [you’d expect it to be Poelzig doing this sort of thing], Joan actually being a black cat [the script as it stands contains odd allusions to supernatural powers of cats], Poelzig crawling across the floor with his skin hanging off, and more direct references to devil worship, plus all of John Carradine’s footage as an explosives expert aiding Werdegest.
+This really hints at a horrific film and as with the similarly mutilated Freaks, it’s hard to see how anyone would have thought that the censors of the time would have approved it.
 Some have actually said that this footage was never actually filmed and was just in the original script, but both Carradine and co-star David Manners have mentioned some of the cutting.
 One thing is sure though – we will probably never see the footage because snipped scenes were usually destroyed, but if you watch the film closely you can see vague hints of all I have described above plus other horrors.
 What is amazing is that the film flows as well as it does, and only really shows evidence of the cutting from about two thirds of the way through.

 Karloff is, yet again, on top form here.
 His performance almost comes across as a nastier variant on his role in The Mummy, certainly walking in a similar way, and really sends the chills down your spine every time he appears.
 Again he proves what an outstanding actor he was, refusing to ham it up, and able to suggest things like sexual perversion with just a glance.
 Lugosi isn’t really up to his level, but still fares well, especially in some lengthy speeches where he goes into his sad past.
 They are wonderful together and even make a simple scene like playing chess interesting.
 With these two, Julie Bishop and David Manners [his third nominal ‘hero’ role for Universal] hardly have the chance to make much of an impression.
 One annoying thing about The Black Cat is its score by Heinz Roemheld.
 In contrast to previous Universal horrors, this one has almost continuous music, something that would become almost the norm in successive films, but here the composer constantly mingles in classical pieces.
 He sometimes changes the odd note, but it’s extremely annoying suddenly hearing a bit of Schubert’s Unfinished Symphony, Tchaikovsky’s Romeo and Juliet, or Beethoven’s Symphony No. 7 just as you are getting into a scene.
 This film would have probably been better off with no score at all, but even in its released form, The Black Cat is a totally unique film, extremely daring and perfectly straddling the divide between seriousness and silliness [there is little outright comedy except a very random bit where two policemen argue as to which of their home towns is better!], and Karloff and Lugosi are serious, but you still sense everyone is having a bit of a lark.
 This was actually the first time I had seen this particular film, and I found it absolutely fascinating.